-Frozen: Hans/Anyone (The man tried to kill Elsa and left Anna to die; why would anyone WANT to give him a second chance in a relationship, even if some dire situation forces them to work with him for some reason?)
+Frozen: Hans/Anyone (The man tried to kill Elsa and left Anna to die; why would anyone WANT to give him a second chance to the point of trusting him in a relationship, even if some dire situation forces them to work with him for some reason?)

 Harry Potter: Draco Malfoy/Anyone in Gryffindor (The man is a bastard who was involved in various schemes against the Light- no matter how indirect his invovlement was- who is also fundamentally opposed to what the Gryffindors stand for and always will be; his inability to kill Dumbledore at the final moment because he lacked the killer instinct and his subsequent decision to not confirm Harry's identity don't change the fact that he'll always consider muggle-borns to be generally inferior to him and only stepped back when things became too 'real')

 Heroes: Sylar/ANYBODY (The many is a brain-stealing psychopath, people; anything that was REMOTELY attractive in him KIND of gets overruled by that little detail (Plus, I think his actions during "Villains"- such as when he killed Elle even after she clearly saw past the people he'd killed- make it clear that he has serious relationship issues at best; the idea of him WANTING to move on after experiencing what he's missing as Nathan I can just about accept, but he is nowhere near mentally capable to manage a relationship with ANYONE- particularly not Claire, despite what some may think; even if he ever 'redeems' himself it's hard to get past what he did to her- in the foreseeable future)!)